Vietnam woman pleads guilty to lesser charge in Kim killing

 Published Sunday, March 31, 2019 10:25PM EDT

-SHAH ALAM, Malaysia -- A Vietnamese woman who is the only suspect in custody for the killing of the North Korean leader's half brother pleaded guilty to a lesser charge in a Malaysian court on Monday, with her lawyer saying she could be freed as early as next month.
+Kim was the eldest son in the current generation of North Korea's ruling family.
+He had been living abroad for years but could have been seen as a threat to Kim Jong Un's rule.

+Lawyers for the women have previously said they were pawns in a political assassination with clear links to the North Korean Embassy in Kuala Lumpur, and that the prosecution failed to show the women had any intention to kill.
+Intent to kill is crucial to a murder charge under Malaysian law.

-Doan Thi Huong had faced a murder charge, which carried the death penalty if she was convicted, in the slaying of Kim Jong Nam, who died after being accosted by two women in a Kuala Lumpur airport terminal.
-Huong nodded as a translator read the new charge to her: voluntarily causing injury with a dangerous weapon, VX nerve agent.
+The murder charge that Huong had faced carried the death penalty if she was convicted.
+Huong nodded Monday as a translator read the new charge to her: voluntarily causing injury with a dangerous weapon, VX nerve agent.

+Oh said he believed it was a "friendly gesture to Vietnam while paying due respect to the judicial process."
+While Huong may not have had any premeditated intent to kill Kim, she did apply the VX on his face and has to account for it, he said.

-High Court judge Azmi Ariffin sentenced Huong to three years and four months from the day she was arrested on Feb.
+High Court Judge Azmi Ariffin sentenced Huong to three years and four months in prison from the day she was arrested on Feb.
 15, 2017.
 Huong's lawyer Hisyam Teh Poh Teik said his client is expected to be freed by the first week of May, after a one-third reduction in her sentence for good behaviour.

-Huong is the only suspect in custody after the Malaysian attorney general's stunning decision to drop the murder case against Indonesian Siti Aisyah on March 11 following high-level lobbying from Jakarta.
+The move follows the Malaysian attorney general's decision to drop the murder case against Aisyah on March 11 following high-level lobbying from Indonesia's government.
 Huong sought to be acquitted after Aisyah was freed, but prosecutors rejected her request.

-The original charge had alleged the two women colluded with four North Koreans to murder Kim with VX nerve agent they smeared on his face as he was passing through the airport on Feb.
-13, 2017.
-The women had said they thought they were taking part in a harmless prank for a TV show.
+The original charge had alleged that the two women colluded with four North Koreans to murder Kim with VX nerve agent as he was passing through the airport.

-The four North Koreans fled Malaysia on the same day Kim was killed.

-The High Court judge last August had found there was enough evidence to infer that Aisyah, Huong and the four North Koreans engaged in a "well-planned conspiracy" to kill Kim and had called on the two women to present their defence.
+A High Court judge last August found there was enough evidence to infer that Aisyah, Huong and the four North Koreans engaged in a "well-planned conspiracy" to kill Kim and called on the two women to present their defence.

-Lawyers for the women have said that they were pawns in a political assassination with clear links to the North Korean Embassy in Kuala Lumpur, and that the prosecution failed to show the women had any intention to kill.
-Intent to kill is crucial to a murder charge under Malaysian law.

 Huong's lawyer told the court Monday that her guilty plea to the lesser charge showed she "has taken responsibility" for her actions.
 In asking for a lenient sentence, he also told the court that her move saved judicial time.

-"She is neither a criminal nor has the propensity to commit a crime," Hisyam said.

-Huong, the youngest of five children, has a promising future with a degree in accountancy but she is also "naive and gullible," he said.
+Huong, the youngest of five children, has a promising future with a degree in accounting, but she is also "naive and gullible," he said.

-Hisyam said four North Korean suspects still at large were the "real assassins."
+Hisyam said the four North Korean suspects still at large were the "real assassins."

 They "exploited her weakness and manipulated her to carry out their evil designs under the camouflage of funny videos and pranks," he said.

-The judge said he had taken into account the gravity of the offence and also the fact that Huong was remorseful and a first offender.
+The judge said he took into account the gravity of the offence and also the fact that Huong was remorseful and a first offender.
 He said the sentence "would serve the interest of justice."

-Before the sentencing, Vietnamese Ambassador Le Quy Quynh said he expected Huong to be freed immediately.
-After the sentencing he said: "I am highly appreciative that she will be released very soon but I want to emphasize that she is a victim like the Indonesian."
+Before the sentencing, Vietnam's ambassador to Malaysia, Le Quy Quynh, said he expected Huong to be freed immediately.
+After the sentencing, he said, "I am highly appreciative that she will be released very soon but I want to emphasize that she is a victim like the Indonesian."

 Huong's father, Doan Van Thanh, who attended the hearing, said he was delighted that she will be soon be free.